abusetech/DoorSensor/README.md

 You will also need an Arduino board and a second NRF24L01+ to build the receiver.

-### Operation
+### Project Plan

-The Arduino runs firmware that allows it to connect to HomeAssistant.
+The Arduino will run firmware that allows it to connect to HomeAssistant.
 It acts as a bridge between the HomeAssistant and the wireless sensor.

 ### Building